source-maker/seasoning/README.md

 ## Live Demo

-We provide a growing list of common pages and components that serve as great starting points for any project.<br />You can preview these pages and components in a live preview [here](https://broth-nextjs-boilerplate.vercel.app/).
+We provide a growing list of common pages and components that serve as great starting points for any project.<br />You can preview these pages and components in a live preview [here](https://playground.broth.ninja/).

 # Starting a New Project

 ## System Requirements

 Node.js 12.22.0 or later
-TODO 運用環境と合わせる

 ## How to Get Started